Nadiia Chervinska

 White podium for product presentation on yellow fabric background.

-What are the key components of a marketing plan?
+What is included in a marketing plan?

 1. Executive summary